ewanc26/website/content/blog/gazing-into-the-bluesky.md

 ## My Thoughts

 Bluesky has a pretty similar feel to Twitter (in particular - *early* Twitter c.
 2008-2013) and a similar UI.
-It's not much of a surprise when co-founder of Twitter, Jack Dorsey, is on Bluesky's board of directors.
+It's not much of a surprise when co-founder of Twitter, Jack Dorsey, was on Bluesky's board of directors.
 He initially announced Bluesky as an initiative while CEO of Twitter in 2019[^1] and continued on with it as a board member when it was incorporated as a separate [benefit corporation](https://en.wikipedia.org/wiki/Benefit_corporation) from Twitter in late 2021[^1]

 Anyway, enough of reading off of Wikipedia.
 Let me talk about what I think.